stelianfedorca/dsa/INTERVIEW_QUESTIONS/index.md

 ## 2. difference between const, var, let

 <font size=3>Response:<br>
-a. const variable - is used when we want to work with constants, therefore it can't be updated or redeclared
+a. const variable - is used when we want to work with constants, therefore it can't be updated or redeclared <br>
-b. let variable - is used in order to be able to update that variable later but can not be redeclared
+b. let variable - is used in order to be able to update that variable later but can not be redeclared <br>
-c. var variable - can be updated and redeclared within its scope They are all hoisted to the top of their scope var variables are initialized with undefined, while const and let are not initialized
+c. var variable - can be updated and redeclared within its scope <br>
+They are all hoisted to the top of their scope var variables are initialized with undefined, while const and let are not initialized
 </font>